J-1 Visa Radiology Technologist Jobs

 Does the two-year home residency requirement affect radiology technologists on J-1?

 It depends on two factors: whether your J-1 program is funded by your home country government or a U.S. government agency, and whether radiologic technologist or a closely related occupation appears on your home country's skills list maintained by the State Department.
-If either condition applies, you must return home for two years before changing to most other U.S. visa statuses, including H-1B or a green card pathway.
+If either condition applies, you must return home for two years before changing to most other U.S. visa statuses, including H-1B visa or a green card pathway.

 Can a radiology technologist on J-1 transition to a different visa status after their program ends?

 Yes, if you're not subject to the two-year home residency requirement.
-Many Trainee participants transition to H-1B or O-1 status after completing their program, provided a U.S. employer files the appropriate petition.
+Many Trainee participants transition to H-1B or O-1 visa status after completing their program, provided a U.S. employer files the appropriate petition.
 If the two-year requirement applies, you'd need a waiver, typically through a no-objection statement from your home government or a hardship or Interested Government Agency waiver, before changing status.